-The Bear Identification Program is intended to prevent the killing of grizzly bears as a result of mistaken identity.
-Black bear hunters in Montana are required to pass the Bear Identification test to obtain a black bear license.
+Montana's Bear Identification Program is intended to prevent the killing of grizzly bears as a result of mistaken identity by hunters.
+Black bear hunters in Montana are required to pass the Bear Identification test (below) to obtain a black bear license.

 If you have an ALS number: Click the Submit to Licensing button to attach your certificate to your ALS licensing record so you don't have to physically present your certificate to purchase a license.
 You can also print it out.

 If you do not have an ALS number: Print out your certificate and keep this in your records.
 You will need to present your certificate to a license provider to purchase your black bear license.

 If you are taking this test to purchase a license for the first time, when you reach the certificate you MUST either submit the certificate to licensing or print it to present at the time of purchase.
 There is NO WAY to go back at a later time to print your certificate!